 A child who is struggling in school could have a learning-related vision problem, a learning disability or both.
 Vision therapy is a treatment for vision problems; it does not correct a learning disability.
 However, children with learning disabilities may also have vision problems that are contributing to their difficulties in the classroom.

 After your child's comprehensive vision exam, we will advise you about whether a program of vision therapy would be helpful.
-If we don't provide the services we believe your child needs, we will refer you to a children's vision specialist or education/learning specialist who does.
+If we don't provide the services we believe your child needs, we will refer you to a children's vision doctor or education/learning doctor who does.

 For more information on children's vision, visit All About Vision®.